 The works council has positive co-determination rights over a range of social issues including: disciplinary rules; starting and finishing times and breaks; any temporary shortening or lengthening of working time - such as overtime or short time working; holiday arrangements; the principles used for the payment of wages and salaries - for example, should they be based on bonus or time work; the setting of bonuses and targets; the time, date and method of payment; the introduction of cameras or other devices to measure work or check the behaviour of employees; the arrangements for the operation of works institutions like canteens or sports grounds; the operation of the works suggestions scheme and the introduction of group work.
 On some of these issues the works council will typically reach written agreements with the employer.

 The environment is an area where the works council was given new rights in 2001.
 The employer should involve the works council in environmental issues leading in some cases to a written agreement.

 By law, works councils should normally not be involved in collective bargaining on issues, such as pay or working time, which are dealt with by the unions.
-However, recently works councils have started to have a greater role in these issues, as agreements include “opening clauses”, which allow the works council and local management to agree variations to the deal reached by the union and the employers’ association at industry level (see section on collective bargaining).
+However, recently works councils have had a greater role in these issues, as some agreements include “opening clauses”, which allow the works council and local management to agree variations to the deal reached by the union and the employers’ association at industry level (see section on collective bargaining).